JockLawrie/ConnectionPools.jl/README.md

 set_n_tries!(cp, n)

 # Cleaning up
-free!(cp, c)                # Sets the connection c to unoccupied if target upper is not exceeded, otherwise deletes it from the pool delete!(cp)                 # Disconnects and deletes all connections in the pool and sets target_ub and peak to 0
+free!(cp, c)                # Sets the connection c to unoccupied if target upper is not exceeded, otherwise removes it from the pool delete!(cp)                 # Disconnects and removes all connections in the pool and sets target_ub and peak to 0
 ```

 ### Todo